 If you’re seriously asking how to pick a vacation destination?
 I recommend dreaming big.
 Is there a destination that you’ve always wanted to go to?
 Again, this inspiration can come from anywhere.
 An exotic location in a movie or a picture in a magazine; it doesn’t matter, pick a place and start doing your research.

 Once you’ve picked your destination, start doing your research so you get an idea of what there is to see.
 Look up attractions, transportation, and costs.
-I also recommend researching multiple destinations since your first destination might not be possible for a variety of reasons.
+I also recommend researching multiple destinations since your first destination choice might not be possible for a variety of reasons.